 Teaching kids to be grateful isn’t always easy.
 These three activities give them a very visual and fun way to understand what gratitude is and to share what they are grateful for.
 These are perfect to do at Thanksgiving time or really any time at all!

-So, first, we made this awesome gratitude tree that I saw on Pinterest.
-You just put branches in a vase, cut out leaves from cardstock, punch a hole and loop around the twine and you’re ready to ask your kids what they are thankful for.
-If they don’t know what thankful means you might need to give them a little explanation.
-Write down their responses and then have the kids hang the leaves up on the branches.
-I loved the answers they ranged from silly to honest to really sweet.
-I transcribed and then Presley loved to add a little drawing.
-You can do a couple of these a day until your tree is full.
-I just think this is a little more visual than just saying what you’re thankful for over the dinner table and you can keep it up over the holidays.
+So first we made this awesome gratitude tree that I saw on Pinterest.
+You just put branches in a vase, cut out leaves from card stock, punch a hole and loop around the twine — then you’re ready to ask your kids what they are thankful for.
+Write down their responses and then have the kids hang their leaves up on the branches.
+I loved the answers I got that ranged from silly to honest to really sweet.
+You can fill up the tree all at once, or easily add a couple leaves each day until your tree is full.
+If you’re doing this at Thanksgiving time it can be nice to keep this tree up over the holidays.

-Next, a charitable drive.
-One way for kids to feel more grateful is to help those who are less fortunate.
-We collected cans to go to the food bank.
-I tried to explain to them on the way there what we were doing.
-You can do clothes or toys.
-The key thing is that the kids come with you to make the drop-off and in my experience, these places are so nice to kids.
-They encouraged us to take a tour and it was just a great reminder not to take things for granted.
-I’m not kidding you, when we got home Ford actually ate his whole lunch INCLUDING his broccoli, which never happens.
-I’m not sure but I’m thinking there’s a correlation.
+One way for kids to feel more grateful is to help those who are less fortunate; our project was to collect cans for the food bank, though clothes or toys are other options.
+The key thing is that the kids come with you to make the drop-off.
+The food bank we went to encouraged us to take a tour, and it was just a great reminder — for all of us — not to take things for granted.

 This is my favorite.
 Start with a list of things for which you’re thankful, then set out to find them and snap a photo of each.
 This is such a tangible way to help kids appreciate and take stock of all they have!